My Store

 SKU:ALL18

-Allergic reactions to antibiotics can cause rashes, hives, swelling, or in severe cases, life-threatening anaphylaxis.
-This panel identifies IgE-mediated sensitivities to commonly prescribed β-lactam antibiotics, including penicillins and cephalosporins.
+Allergic reactions to antibiotics can cause rashes, hives, swelling, or, in severe cases, life-threatening anaphylaxis.
+This β-Lactamines Antibiotics Allergy Panel identifies IgE-mediated sensitivities to commonly prescribed β-lactam antibiotics, including penicillins and cephalosporins.
 It is particularly important for patients with suspected drug allergies to ensure safe prescribing and to avoid unnecessary avoidance of essential treatments.

 Antibiotic allergies are often over-reported, leading to restricted treatment options and reliance on second-line drugs.
 By identifying true IgE-mediated allergies, this test helps distinguish between intolerance and genuine hypersensitivity.
 Early detection ensures safer prescribing, optimises treatment choices, and reduces the risk of severe allergic reactions.